SouhailHammou/IDARay-Plugin/README.md

 ![](demo.gif)

 ## Note :
-This plugin is tested on IDA 6.8, feel free to copy it, modify it or port it to newer versions.
+This plugin has been tested under IDA 6.8, feel free to copy it, modify it, or port it to newer versions.